obriencj/koji-habitude/README.md

 ```bash
 koji-habitude validate [OPTIONS] DATA [DATA...]
 ```

+**⚠️ Note**: This command is currently a stub and not yet implemented.

 Validates templates and data files without connecting to koji, checking for:
 - Template syntax and structure